For decades the United States has been the most powerful country on earth. How did America become a superpower? How did America really become great?

 - Why the American Revolution was successful despite the odds.

-- How and why the United States grew from 13 small colonies into a weak isolationist nation—and later became the most powerful nation in the world.
+- How and why the United States grew from 13 small colonies into a weak isolationist nation—and later how America became a superpower—the most powerful nation in the world.
 Or, in other words, how America became great.

 American greatness in proper context

-Though the booklet shows the origin and cause of American greatness, it also presents a dimension of the issue that you won’t hear from politicians or historians.
-It shows why neither of the major presidential campaigns is entirely correct in its angle on American greatness.
+Though the booklet shows the origin and cause of America becoming a superpower, it also presents a dimension of the issue that you won’t hear from politicians or historians.

-Sadly, neither candidate is running on or talking about that path.
+Sadly, no politician is talking about that path.
 That’s why we believe this booklet is so desperately needed today.